-This beautiful forested ravine on the northern side of La Palma shows off a variety of massive ferns, old, tall trees, ravines and waterfalls.
-What I didn’t know was that the path to see the waterfalls is a fairly difficult 8 hour walk (and involves a taxi to complete the route).
+If you’re looking for massive ferns, old trees, steep ravines and waterfalls, you’ll find them on the forested northern side of La Palma.
+Bosque de Los Tilos is a great hike to put at the top of your “Walks to do” list.
+What I didn’t know was that the path to see the waterfalls is a fairly difficult 8 hour walk (and involves a taxi to complete the circular route).
 Unfortunately daylight hours didn’t allow for the full hike, so I only walked along the stone path and through a tunnel to get to the the nearest waterfall (it was definitely less than a kilometre from the visitor’s centre).
 Parking here is free, although limited (there’s one area to park at by a wooden hut and further along at the visitor area as well).